EnigmaCurry/curlbomb/README.md

 GatewayPorts setting turned on to allow remote clients to connect to this port.
 See sshd_config(5).

-`--ssl [CERTIFICATE]` Run the HTTP server with TLS encryption.
-Optionally provide the full path to your SSL certificate, which may be PGP encrypted.
+`--ssl CERTIFICATE` Run the HTTP server with TLS encryption.
+Provide the full path to your SSL certificate, which may be PGP encrypted.
 The file should contain the entire certificate chain, including the CA certificate, if any.
-If no SSL certificate path is provided, a temporary self-signed certificate will be generated for the current curlbomb session and `--pin` will be turned on implicitly.
+If the SSL certificate path is specified as `-`, a temporary self-signed certificate will be generated for the current curlbomb session and `--pin` will be turned on implicitly.

 `--pin` (requires curl>=7.39.0) Pin the SSL certificate fingerprint into the client curl command.
 This is used to bypass the root CA store